 Watch the YouTube video.
 CalTrans frequently releases videos focusing on pedestrian safety.
 Below is a clip from a few years back encouraging everyone to safely share the roads.Pedestrian Accidents - Damages

-A pedestrian who is struck by a reckless or negligent driver has the right to seek monetary compensation for damages.
-In most cases, this is initiated by filing an injury claim with the motorist’s automobile insurance.
+A pedestrian struck by a reckless or negligent driver can seek monetary compensation for damages.
+This is usually initiated by filing an injury claim with the motorist's automobile insurance.
 Below are some of the categories of recoverable damages:

 - Medical Specials.
-This category includes bills for medical treatment that was necessitated by the injuries suffered in the accident.
+This category includes bills for medical treatment necessitated by the injuries suffered in the accident.
 If your physician assesses the need for future treatment, it will also include an amount for that expected medical care.
-Because of the severity of injuries often inflicted on a pedestrian by a vehicle, the medical costs can be significant.
+The medical costs can be significant because of the severity of injuries often inflicted on a pedestrian by a vehicle.

 - Pain and Suffering.
 This category of non-economic damages seeks compensation for the physical pain and mental distress you suffered due to the accident.
-A skilled Pittsburg pedestrian accident lawyer will know how to document the ways in which the injuries affected your life to maximize the value of these damages.
+A skilled Pittsburg pedestrian accident lawyer will know how to document how the injuries affected your life to maximize the value of these damages.

 Other potential areas of monetary recovery include:

 - Punitive Damages.
-If the driver acted in an egregiously negligent manner, punitive damages meant to punish the bad actor may be awarded.
-One example would be if the driver was convicted for driving under the influence and had a very high blood alcohol content (BAC).
-While punitive damages are not commonly awarded, a pedestrian accident attorney who knows the ins-and-outs of such cases can assess whether they should be sought.
+If the driver acted egregiously negligently, punitive damages meant to punish the bad actor may be awarded.
+One example would be if the driver was convicted of driving under the influence and had a very high blood alcohol content (BAC).
+While punitive damages are not commonly awarded, a pedestrian accident attorney who knows the ins and outs of such cases can assess whether they should be sought.

 - Loss of Consortium.
-If applicable, the spouse of the injured pedestrian may be awarded damages to compensate for the adverse effects that the injuries had on the marital relationship.
+If applicable, the spouse of the injured pedestrian may be awarded damages to compensate for the adverse effects of the injuries on the marital relationship.

 Because of the physics involved in such an accident, pedestrian-versus-vehicle accidents often cause fatal injuries.
 If a family member is killed in a pedestrian crash, their heirs may be able to seek damages related to the wrongful death.Statute of Limitations

 The time limit to settle or file suit on a California personal injury case (including wrongful death) is two years.
-In cases where a negligent governmental agency is involved, action must be taken within six months.
+In cases involving a negligent governmental agency, action must be taken within six months.
 Injured minors have more time to file.
 It is recommended that legal counsel is promptly sought to protect the rights of the injured.
-If the case is not settled or a lawsuit filed within the applicable time limit, all rights to monetary recovery will likely be lost.Pittsburg Pedestrian Accident Lawyer
+If the case is not settled or a lawsuit is filed within the applicable time limit, all rights to monetary recovery will likely be lost.Pittsburg Pedestrian Accident Lawyer

-My name is Ed Smith, and I am a Pittsburg pedestrian accident lawyer.
 Given the severe injuries that often result from pedestrian accidents, we strongly urge you to seek experienced legal counsel as soon as possible after the unfortunate event.
-If you or a loved one has suffered injuries in a pedestrian accident caused by a negligent or reckless driver, reach out to the injury lawyers at my firm.
+If you or a loved one has suffered injuries in a pedestrian accident caused by a negligent or reckless driver, contact the injury lawyers at my firm.
 We specialize in compassion and are always willing to offer free and friendly legal advice.
-Our local number is (925) 428-5220.
-If you are calling from outside the local area code, use our toll-free line: (800) 404-5400.
+Call us at (925) 428-5220 or (800) 404-5400.